jsnmrs/pdfcheck/README.md

 # PDFcheck

 Quickly check PDF files for accessibility red flags.
-Not guarantee of accessibility, but a fast indication of inaccessibility.
+Drag and drop one or one hundred files and receive **immediate indication of PDF inaccessibility**.
+Read the [PDFcheck blog post](https://jasonmorris.com/code/pdfcheck).

 <https://jsnmrs.github.io/pdfcheck>